AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 ================

 Some of AequilibraE's plugin functionalities are now available in a processing plugin.
-The processing plugin is automatically installed with AequilibraE and allows you to perform several tasks, such as creating project from links, exporting matrices, and much more, as a batch process or not.
-To use the processing plugin, you don't have to directly open the AequilibraE project, although it is mandatory to have AequilibraE installed.
+The processing plugin is automatically installed with QAequilibraE and allows you to perform several tasks, such as creating project from links, exporting matrices, and much more, as a batch process or not.
+To use the processing plugin, you don't have to directly open the AequilibraE project, nor have the widget open, although it is mandatory to have AequilibraE installed.

 To find AequilibraE's processing plugin, click on the **Processing** panel and select **Toolbox**.
 You can also use the available QGIS shortcut to open the Toolbox window.